 Social proof is particularly important to show prominently, including reviews and ratings, testimonials, ‘as featured in’ and logos of well known customers.
 Doing this will increase the chances of visitors thinking your website is liked by others, and also using it.

 Showing urgency and scarcity messages can also work well.
-People don’t like to feel like they may miss out, so this messaging can help convert visitors.
-UseFomo.com is a great tool for doing this (but don’t go to travel website extremes though!)
+People don’t like to feel like they may miss out, so this messaging can help convert visitors, for example showing when there is only a few products left in stock, or a countdown timer for when a sale will end.

 It doesn’t matter how good your website looks or how persuasive it is, if visitors find it hard to use they will not convert very often.